-About the texture, a chicken’s tongue is hard and sharp with tiny ridges of bumps that cut across the middle part of the tongue.
+Regarding the texture, a chicken’s tongue is hard and sharp with tiny ridges of bumps that cut across the middle part of the tongue.
 Their tongues resemble those of cats, as they’re quite rough like fine sandpaper.

-Speaking of the color, chickens have pale pink tongues.
+Speaking of color, chickens have pale pink tongues.
 However, the color varies from breed to breed.
 Lastly, we have the size of the tongues, which is usually small just like the beaks.
 Since chickens don’t stick their tongues out as most animals do, it’s hard to see them.